XLuna24/my-portfolio/README.md

-This repo contains Xavier's portfolio nad STEP projects
+This repo contains Xavier's portfolio and STEP projects